phantasma-io/phantasmaphoenix-gitbook/developers/sdks/unity/examples/invoke-raw-script.md

 # Invoke Raw Script

-{% hint style="warning" %}
+{% hint style="info" %}
-This functionality is currently disabled and will be re‑enabled according to the [roadmap](https://phantasma.info/blockchain#roadmap)
+Current RPC and Unity SDK source expose `InvokeRawScript` as a read-only VM execution call.
+This page is source-backed; it does not include live public-node verification.
 {% endhint %}

 This example shows how to call the blockchain directly to get information using the `InvokeRawScript()` method from the `PhantasmaAPI` class.
 A script is created and encoded before being passed to the method.